psr-codes/crypto-bubble/README.md

 If you encounter any issues or have suggestions, please open an issue on the repository.

 ## Technologies Used:
-React.js
+React.js ,
-Charting Libraries (D3.js or Chart.js)
+Charting Libraries (D3.js or Chart.js),
-Bootstrap or Tailwind CSS
+Bootstrap or Tailwind CSS ,
-WebSocket Technology
+WebSocket Technology ,
-RESTful APIs
+RESTful APIs,
-Machine Learning
+Machine Learning ,
-Pandas
+Pandas ,
-Next.js
+Next.js,
 Artifical Intelligence